reichlab/decisions/templates/decision-template.md

 ## Consequences

 This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

+## Projects

+ - a list of links to project posters affected by this decision